testcontainers/testcontainers-python/index.rst

               ...
           # README for this feature.
           README.rst
-          # Setup script for this feature.
-          setup.py

 Contributing a New Feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You want to contribute a new feature or container?
 Great!
-You can do that in six steps as outlined `here <https://github.com/testcontainers/testcontainers-python/blob/main/.github/PULL_REQUEST_TEMPLATE/new_container.md>__`.
+- We recommend you first `open an issue <https://github.com/testcontainers/testcontainers-python/issues/new/choose>`_
+- Then follow the suggestions from the team
+- We also have a Pull Request `template <https://github.com/testcontainers/testcontainers-python/blob/main/.github/PULL_REQUEST_TEMPLATE/new_container.md>`_ for new containers!